ericksonreyes/cqrs-shopping-cart-api/README.md

 * [Postman](https://www.getpostman.com)

 The expressjs and swagger.yml host is already http://localhost:3000 by default.
 So no need to configure much and just test the application.
+Also the application is using the default credentials of RabbitMQ (guest/guest) so no need to configure it too.

 ## Built With